 We also show that, by using a transformer-based encoder-decoder, bidirectional STR can be substantially simplified in comparison to the method by [31].
 In Table 3, we compare the number of model parameters and the number of training iterations with the method by Shi et al. [31].
 We use similar training settings, in terms of batch size, optimization, data, etc. as [31].
 Based on Table 3, it is clear that with a single bidirectional transformer decoder, the number of training iterations can be reduced by 50% compared to methods that use two separate RNN decoders - in combination with significantly fewer model parameters.
-Fewer training iterations and model parameters are excellent properties from an efficiency and computational point size of the used lexicons; 0 means that no lexicon is used.
-SVT IIIT5k IC03 IC13 IC15 SVTP CUTE Method ConvNet, Data 50 0 0 0 0 50 1k 0 50 0 Full 0 Su and Lu [34] 82.0 83.0 92.0 Jaderberg et al. [15] VGG, 90k 97.1 92.7 95.4 80.7 98.7 98.6 93.1 90.8 Jaderberg et al. [13] VGG, 90k 95.5 89.6 93.2 71.7 97.8 97.0 89.6 81.8 Shi et al. [30] VGG, 90k 97.8 95.0 81.2 97.5 82.7 98.7 98.0 91.9 89.6
+Fewer training iterations and model parameters are excellent properties from an efficiency and computational point of view.
+We also outperform the RNN based method, which also uses an extra image rectification network, on most evaluation sets.